juftin/camply/README.md

 dependencies:

 - [requests](https://docs.python-requests.org/en/master/)
-    - The `requests` package is used to fetch data from the APIs of Camping Booking Providers
+    - The `requests` package is used to fetch data from the APIs of Camping Booking Providers.
 - [pandas](https://pandas.pydata.org/)
     - The `pandas` package is to group and aggregate across large data sets of campsites, campgrounds, and recreation areas.